Spherical DG-functors: Preliminaries

 An $\A$-module $E$ is \em quasi-representable \rm if it is quasi-isomorphic to a representable module.
 We denote by $\qrepA$ and $\qrhprA$ the corresponding full subcategories of $\modA$ and of $\hprojA$.
 A semi-free $\A$-module $E$ is \em finitely-generated \rm if the filtration $F_0 \subseteq F_1 \subseteq F_{2} \subseteq \dots \subset E$ can be taken to be finite with quotients $F_i/F_{i-1}$ finite direct sums of shifts of representables.
 Denote by $\sffgA$ the corresponding full subcategory of $\sfA$.
 Its homotopy category $H^0(\sffgA)$ is the \em triangulated hull \rm of $H^0(\A)$ in $H^0(\modA)$, i.e. it is the smallest full triangulated subcategory of $H^0(\modA)$ containing $H^0(\A)$.
 An $\A$-module $E$ is \em perfect \rm if its image in $D(\A)$ lies in the full subcategory $D_c(\A)$ of \em compact \rm objects, i.e. if $\homm_{D(\A)}\left(E,-\right)$ commutes with infinite direct sums.
 We denote the full subcategories of perfect modules in $\modA$ and $\hprojA$ by $\perf(\A)$ and $\prfhprA$, respectively.

 In any category, an object $E$ is a \em retract \rm of an object $F$ if there exist morphisms $E \rightarrow F \rightarrow E$ whose composition is the identity.
-An $\A$-module $E$ is a \em homotopy retract \rm of an $\A$-module $F$ if there exist $E \rightarrow F \rightarrow E$ whose composition is homotopic to identity.
+For $E, F \in \modA$ we say that $E$ is a \em homotopy retract \rm of $F$ if there exist $E \rightarrow F \rightarrow E$ whose composition is homotopic to identity.
 In other words, $E$ is a retract of $F$ in $H^0(\modA)$.
-In triangulated categories the notion of a retract is the same as that of a direct summand.
+In additive categories the notion of a retract is the same as that of a direct summand.
 The category $D_c(\A)$ is the Karoubi completion of $H^0(\sffgA)$ inside $D(\A)$ \cite[\S5]{Keller-DerivingDGCategories}.
 Thus $\prfhprA$ coincides with the full subcategory in $\modA$ of homotopy retracts of elements of $\sffgA$.